Understanding Large Language Models: The Core of Today's Generative AI Boom

 The drawback is that ensemble models can be computationally heavy and harder to interpret, with extra complexity as they often involve coordinating multiple models simultaneously.
 However, the significant boost in reliability and performance makes ensembles a go-to approach for complex tasks where individual models may fall short.

-Here are some of the bigger name models/platforms you can explore, AI is rapidly expanding and moving this list is built in 2024, every few months new players are in the game:
+Here are some of the bigger name foundation models/platforms you can explore, AI is rapidly expanding and moving this list is built in 2024, every few months new players are in the game:

 ChatGPT: Developed by OpenAI.
 Link: ChatGPT